Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 History of technologies in finance

-Many times in the past, technology has been predicted to “eliminate” a profession, and often the opposite happens.
-The example of ATMs is illustrative: when ATMs were invented, it was said they would eliminate the role of the bank teller.
-In reality, ATMs lowered the cost of opening bank branches, banks opened more branches and hired even more tellers than before (but with slightly different tasks).
-The same thing is expected with AI: there will be a shift in tasks, but not the complete disappearance of the role.
-Maybe we'll have fewer accountants shuffling papers, but we'll have more analysts, financial advisors, and fintech experts.
+Many times in the past, the “elimination” of a profession by technology has been predicted, and often the opposite happens.
+The example of ATMs is illustrative: when ATMs were invented, it was said that they would eliminate the role of bank tellers.
+In reality, ATMs lowered the cost of opening bank branches, banks opened more branches, and hired even more tellers than before (but with slightly different duties).
+The same is expected with AI: there will be a shift in duties, but not a complete disappearance of the role.
+Perhaps we will have fewer accountants shuffling papers, but we will have more analysts, financial advisors, and fintech experts.

 AI as an assistant, not a competitor

 A good way to eliminate fear is to see AI as an ally.
-The combination of humans and machines yields better results than either humans alone or machines alone.
+The combination of humans and machines yields better results than humans alone or machines alone.
 As emphasized, the question is not whether the computer is more accurate than the human, but whether the human, aided by the computer, is more accurate than the human alone – the answer is yes.
-For example, an economist with an AI tool at their disposal will avoid calculation errors, have more complete information, and thus provide a much higher-quality service than someone without these tools.
+For example, an economist with a tool like AI at their disposal will avoid calculation errors, have more complete information, and thus provide a much higher quality service than someone without these tools.

 Professionals' attitude toward automation

-Instead of thinking “AI will replace us,” a more useful approach is: “How can we use AI to replace the boring parts of our work?”
-Because, as has become a meme in professional circles, “AI will not replace economists, but economists who use AI will replace those who don't.”In other words, the greatest risk isn't that you'll be replaced by a machine, but that you might be “replaced” by a colleague or competitor who has embraced technology and is offering more efficient services.
+Instead of thinking, “AI will replace us,” a more helpful approach is: “How can we use AI to replace the tedious parts of our jobs?”
+Because, as it's become a meme in professional circles, “AI will not replace economists, but economists who use AI will replace those who don't.”In other words, the greatest risk isn't that you'll be replaced by a machine, but that you might be “replaced” by a colleague or competitor who has embraced technology and is offering more efficient services.

 Is AI something entirely new or just the next change?

-Economists have become accustomed to rapid changes, especially in legislation and regulation.
-Every year new tax laws, new reporting standards, new accounting rules, and so on are introduced.
+Economists are accustomed to rapid changes, especially in legislation and regulations.
+Every year there are new tax laws, new reporting standards, new accounting rules, and so on.
 Often, economists have to learn and adapt their practices overnight to comply with a new law.
-Compared to this reality, is AI a greater revolution, or just another change, albeit a technological one?
+Compared to this reality, is AI a bigger revolution, or just another change, albeit a technological one?

 What makes AI perhaps more challenging than rapid legal changes is its speed and scale.
-New laws are issued one by one; AI is developing in many directions simultaneously and exponentially.
+New laws emerge one by one; AI is developing in many directions simultaneously and exponentially.
 Therefore, the learning curve for professionals can be steeper.
-Many new concepts need to be grasped (e.g., what is machine learning, what is deep learning, how a language model like ChatGPT works, etc.).
-But a good approach is to build on existing capabilities.
-Just as when a new law is enacted, a true economist reads it, studies it, and incorporates it into practice, the same goes for AI: first you need to build a basic understanding of the technology, then put it into practice in everyday tasks.
-In other words, the flexibility and adaptability that finance professionals have already gained from facing legal changes is the key weapon for this technological shift as well.
+Many new concepts need to be grasped (e.g., what is machine learning, what is deep learning, so, how does a language model like ChatGPT, etc., work).

-AI is a bigger change than just a new law, but it's not something extraordinary the world has never seen.
-It's part of the long technological evolution in finance.
-Those who have survived and thrived professionally—moving from spreadsheets to computers, from national standards to international standards, from paper tax returns to online filings—have every skill needed to survive and thrive in the AI era.
+AI is a bigger change than just a new law, but not something extraordinary that the world has never seen before.
+It is part of the long technological evolution in finance.
+Those who have survived and thrived professionally - moving from ledgers to computers, from national standards to international standards, from paper tax returns to online declarations - have every ability needed to survive and thrive in the age of AI as well.

 How Economists and Businesses Can Adapt to AI – Practical Tips

 To successfully embrace AI, economists and businesses must take proactive steps.
-Below are some practical tips for integrating AI into daily work and developing the right skills:
+Here are some practical tips for integrating AI into daily work and developing the right skills:

 Start with small steps (test)

-There's no need to transform all your processes at once.
-Identify a routine task that takes up a lot of your time—for example, processing monthly invoices—and explore an AI tool that does that work.
+There's no need to transform all your processes immediately.
+Identify a routine task that takes up a lot of your time – for example, processing monthly invoices – and explore an AI tool that can do that job.
 Try it out for a short period as a pilot.
-This will give you a practical idea of the benefits without much risk.
+This will give you a practical idea of the benefits without taking too much risk.

 Improve the quality of your data

 AI feeds on data.
-Make sure the financial data you work with (e.g., accounting records, customer databases, etc.) is clean and well-organized.
-Avoid duplications, correct errors, standardize formats.
-This “data hygiene” will ensure that any AI tool delivers much more reliable results.
-Remember: garbage in, garbage out.
+Ensure that the financial data you work with (e.g., accounting records, customer database, etc.) is clean and well-organized.
+Avoid duplicates, correct errors, and standardize formats.
+This “data hygiene” will make any AI tool produce much more reliable results.
+Remember: bad data in, bad results out.

 Don't disregard professional judgment.

-Even once you start using AI regularly, always review the results with a critical eye.
-Consider AI your advisor, but not your director.
-If an AI-generated analysis seems odd or counterintuitive to you, investigate it further.
+Even when you start using AI regularly, always review the results critically.
+Consider AI your consultant, not your director.
+If an AI-generated analysis seems strange or counterintuitive to you, investigate it further.
 Combining your experience with the speed of AI will be the best recipe.

 Collaborate with IT departments or external experts.

-Developing and maintaining AI solutions may require technical expertise.
-Don't hesitate to seek help from IT specialists within your organization or from external consultants.
-They can help you choose the right tool, integrate it with existing systems, and train your staff for optimal use.
+The development and maintenance of AI solutions may require technical expertise.
+Do not hesitate to seek help from IT specialists within your organization or external consultants.
+They can assist you in choosing the right tool, integrating it with existing systems, and training staff for its optimal use.

 Be careful with security and privacy.

-When using AI tools, especially cloud-based or third-party ones, think about the security of the financial data you're providing.
-Read the privacy terms; ensure that confidential information (e.g., payroll lists, business plans) is handled in accordance with regulations.
-If possible, use enterprise or licensed versions that offer more control over your data than the free public versions.
+When using AI tools, especially cloud-based or third-party ones, consider the security of the financial data you are providing.
+Read the privacy terms; ensure confidential information (e.g., payroll, business plans) is handled according to regulations.
+If possible, use “enterprise” or licensed versions that offer more control over data than free public versions.

 Create an ethical approach to AI

-As a financial professional, uphold ethical principles even when using AI.
-Ensure you are transparent with clients or management if a recommendation has been influenced by analysis conducted by an AI model.
-In critical decision-making, use AI as a second opinion, but don't let it replace your professional responsibility.
+As a financial professional, maintain ethical principles even when using AI.
+Be transparent with clients or management if a recommendation is influenced by analysis from an AI model.
+In critical decision-making, use AI as a second opinion, but do not let it replace your professional judgment.

-By following these steps, economists and businesses can gradually benefit from AI, without shocks and with control.
-The right approach is to be proactive: AI is here to stay, so it's better to start getting to know it and putting it to work for you than to ignore it until it becomes unavoidable.
+By following these steps, economists and businesses can gradually benefit from AI, without disruption and with control.
+The right approach is to be proactive: AI is here to stay, so it's better to start getting to know it and put it to work for yourself, rather than ignoring it until it becomes indispensable.

 Technology as an Advantage: What Jim Collins Teaches Us

 How does this relate to economists and AI?
 According to the Collins principle, a financial consulting firm or an independent professional must first clarify what they excel at, what unique value they offer clients, and ensure they operate with discipline and integrity.
-Once these things are in place, AI can serve as an additional competitive advantage – it enhances your capabilities, multiplies the impact of your efforts, and increases the speed and reach of your services.
+Once these things are in place, AI can serve as an additional competitive advantage – it enhances your capabilities, multiplies the effect of your efforts, and increases the speed and scope of your services.
 But AI does not replace vision or strategy.
-A business without a clear vision can spend money on expensive AI technology and still fail to achieve results, because it doesn't know what to do with it.
+A business economy without a clear vision can waste money on expensive AI technology and still not achieve results because it doesn't know what to do with it.

-Jim Collins also discovered that successful leaders were curious but cautious about technology.
-They don't jump on every new trend just because it seems interesting; they assess whether that trend (e.g., implementing AI) aligns with their business model and serves their customers.
-This is a valuable lesson: AI implementation must be done strategically.
-The key questions every economist or businessperson should ask are: Which specific problems do I want to solve with AI?
+Jim Collins also found that successful leaders were curious yet cautious with technology.
+They don't jump on every new trend just because it seems interesting; they evaluate if that trend (e.g., implementing AI) aligns with their business model and serves their customers.
+This is a valuable lesson: AI implementation must be strategic.
+Key questions any economist or business should ask are: What specific problems do I want to solve with AI?
 How will it improve my customer service?
 Do I have the capacity to maintain it?
-By answering these, the technology takes the right direction.
+By answering these, technology takes the right direction.

-So, Collins's message in our context is: use AI as a tool to better achieve your goals, not as a substitute for them.
-Technology should serve people and vision, not the other way around.
-The economist who understands this need not fear AI; on the contrary, they will turn it into a competitive advantage over those who fall behind.
+So, Collins' message in our context is: use AI as a tool to achieve your goals better, not as a substitute for goals.
+Technology should serve humans and their vision, not the other way around.
+An economist who understands this has no reason to fear AI; on the contrary, they will turn it into a competitive advantage against those who fall behind.

 Conclusion

-Artificial intelligence is bringing major changes to the profession of the economist, just as it is in every other field.
-Like any major change, it brings extraordinary opportunities but also challenges to overcome.
-The good news is that the role of the economist is not doomed to disappear; it is destined to evolve.
-AI will take over repetitive, routine tasks, but that only gives the modern economist more room to create value—whether through in-depth analysis, strategic consulting, or client communication.
+Artificial intelligence is bringing significant changes to the economics profession, just as it is in every other field.
+Like any major change, it comes with extraordinary opportunities, but also with challenges to overcome.
+The good news is that the role of the economist is not doomed to extinction; it is destined to evolve.
+AI will take over repetitive, routine tasks, but this will only give the modern economist more room for value creation – whether in in-depth analysis, strategic consulting, or client communication.

-The key is attitude and adaptation: those who embrace technology and invest in their skills will see AI as a powerful ally.
-Those who remain passive risk being left behind in an industry that is moving forward.
-But there's no reason to panic – history teaches us that people have coexisted with and benefited from new technologies whenever they were willing to learn and use them wisely.
+The key is to adapt and adjust: those who embrace technology and invest in their skills will find AI a powerful ally.
+Those who remain passive risk being left behind in a rapidly advancing industry.
+But there's no need for panic – history teaches us that humans have coexisted with and benefited from new technologies whenever they've been willing to learn and use them wisely.

-To illustrate this, we can bring up the analogy mentioned earlier: Galileo, when he used the telescope, did not replace the astronomer's work—on the contrary, he enabled them to see further and understand more.
+To illustrate, we can use the analogy mentioned earlier: when Galileo used the telescope, he didn't replace the work of the astronomer – on the contrary, he enabled them to see further and understand more.
 AI is the telescope of the modern economist.
-By using this “tool” to extend our gaze into the details of data and future forecasts, we can make more informed, faster, and smarter decisions.
-The important thing is to use it with care, with ethics, and with good intentions.
+By using this “tool” to extend our vision towards data details and future predictions, we can make more informed, faster, and smarter decisions.
+What's important is to use it carefully, ethically, and with good intentions.

-To wrap up, let's return to Jim Collins's idea: technology, including AI, can be your accelerating force toward success—as long as you put it in service of your objectives rather than let it divert you from them.
+To conclude, let's return to Jim Collins' idea: technology, including AI, can be your accelerating force towards success – as long as you put it in service of your goals and don't let it deviate you from them.
 AI is neither good nor bad in itself; it all depends on how we use it.
-By staying informed, open to change, and at the same time faithful to the basic principles of our profession, we can turn this technological revolution to our advantage as well as to the advantage of customers and the businesses we advise.
+By being informed, open to change, and at the same time faithful to the basic principles of our profession, we can turn this technological revolution into a benefit for both ourselves and customers and the businesses we advise.